Yevgeny Dragunov: Career

 After 1941, Dragunov was a senior armorer working for the Soviet Union and also captured enemy weapons during wartime.
 After 1945, he returned to Izhevsk and joined the Arms Design Bureau, working as a project engineer on sporting and civilian target rifles through the 1950s.
 One of these, the Biathlon target rifle, went on to the Olympic Gold.
-In 1959, Dragunov submitted his design for a military sniper rifle, the SVD, which was accepted into Soviet military service in 1963, and later became known as the Dragunov rifle.
+In 1959, Dragunov submitted his design for a military sniper rifle, the SVD, which was accepted into Soviet military service in 1963 and later became known as the Dragunov rifle.

 Dragunov also participated in the competition that led to the adoption of AKS-74U with a gas-operated design called MA (malokalibernii avtomat).
-Although Dragunov's avtomat was comparable in performance to Kalashnikov's, the latter had the advantage that it shared some parts with the AK-74 rifle already in production.
+Although Dragunov's avtomat was comparable in performance to Kalashnikov's, the latter had the advantage of sharing some parts with the AK-74 rifle already in production.
 The non-metallic parts of the MA were made of polyamides.
 The MA was Dragunov's last major design.
-The trigger mechanism used in the MA was fairly similar to the one previously used in his PP-71 sub-machine gun,.
+The trigger mechanism used in the MA was fairly similar to the one previously used in his PP-71 sub-machine gun.